 Capital gains and losses are classified as long-term or short-term.
 If you hold the asset for more than one year before you dispose of it, your capital gain or loss is long-term.
 If you hold it one year or less, your capital gain or loss is short-term.
-To determine how long you held the asset, count from the date after the day you acquired the asset up to and including the day you disposed of the asset.
+To determine how long you held the asset, count from the day after the day you acquired the asset up to and including the day you disposed of the asset.

-Report most sales and other capital transactions and calculate capital gain or loss on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, then summarize capital gains and deductible capital losses are reported on Form 1040, Schedule D (PDF), Capital Gains and Losses.
-If you have a net capital gain, a lower tax rate may apply to the gain than the tax rate that applies to your ordinary income tax rates.
+Report most sales and other capital transactions and calculate capital gain or loss on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, then summarize capital gains and deductible capital losses on Form 1040, Schedule D (PDF), Capital Gains and Losses.
+If you have a net capital gain, a lower tax rate may apply to the gain than the tax rate that applies to your ordinary income.
 The term "net capital gain" means the amount by which your net long-term capital gain for the year is more than your net short-term capital loss for the year.
 The term "net long-term capital gain" means long-term capital gains reduced by long-term capital losses including any unused long-term capital loss carried over from previous years.
-Generally, net capital gain is taxed at rates no higher than 15%.
-However, for the years 2008 through 2012, some or all net capital gain may be taxed at 0% if you are in the 10% or 15% ordinary income tax brackets.
+The tax rate on most net capital gain is no higher than 15% for most taxpayers.
+Some or all net capital gain may be taxed at 0% if you're in the 10% or 15% ordinary income tax brackets.
 However, a 20% tax rate on net capital gain applies to the extent that a taxpayer's taxable income exceeds the thresholds set for the 39.6% ordinary tax rate ($415,050 for single; $466,950 for married filing jointly or qualifying widow(er); $441,000 for head of household, and $233,475 for married filing separately).

-- The taxable part of a gain from selling Section 1202 qualified small business stock is taxed at a maximum 28% rate.
+- The taxable part of a gain from selling section 1202 qualified small business stock is taxed at a maximum 28% rate.

 - Net capital gains from selling collectibles (such as coins or art) are taxed at a maximum 28% rate.

-- The portion of any unrecaptured Section 1250 gain from selling Section 1250 real property is taxed at a maximum 25% rate.
+- The portion of any unrecaptured section 1250 gain from selling section 1250 real property is taxed at a maximum 25% rate.

-Additional information on capital gains and losses is available in Publication 550, Investment Income and Expenses, and Publication 544, Sales and Other Dispositions of Assets.
+Additional information on capital gains and losses is available in Publication 550 and Publication 544, Sales and Other Dispositions of Assets.
 If you sell your main home, refer to Topics 701 and 703, and Publication 523, Selling Your Home.

-Page Last Reviewed or Updated: April 01, 2013
+Page Last Reviewed or Updated: February 17, 2017